 Solidarity Center is hiring a

-Please Note: Solidarity Center staff enjoy a hybrid telework/in-person schedule.
-We also have a mandatory vaccine policy and safety protocols in all our facilities.
-All candidates applying for this role will be expected to adhere to these policies and to work in the Washington, D.C. office a minimum of three days per week unless an ADA or health-related exemption is approved.
+*****Please Note: Solidarity Center staff enjoy a hybrid telework/in-person schedule.
+All candidates applying for this role will be expected to work in the Washington, D.C. office a minimum of three days per week unless an ADA or health-related exemption is approved.

-The Program Officer II must write persuasive proposals, describe complex activities and develop budgets for those activities.
-This individual participates in the development and implementation of education, training and other programs.
-The Program Officer II has top notch writing skills to produce well-written program reports and evaluations.
-This individual monitors programs to meet budget targets and programmatic results.
-The Program Officer II prepares and exchanges information and coordinates activities with other departments.
+The Program Officer (Level I) will need the skills to to produce program reports and evaluations, to write persuasive proposals that describe complex activities, and develop budgets for those activities.
+This individual participates in the development and implementation of education, training and other programs and is responsible for tracking program budgets and activities.
+In addition, this individual prepares and exchanges information and coordinates activities with other departments.

 Supervisor: Regional Program Director